All posts

 I think I had at least 12 attendees, but it was hard seeing them with the lights in my face.
 No idea how many people joined online.

 All in all, I think it went well.
-I’ve only had one major blunder for a demo-heavy session, but I think I’ve recovered nicely.
-We’ll see on the replay and in the feedback forms.
+I only had one major blunder for a demo-heavy session, but I think I recovered nicely.
+We'll see on the replay and in the feedback forms.

-The first feedback I’ve got was from Grant Fritchey (a fellow Extended Events enthusiast), who heard about it and volunteered to go there - for which I’m grateful.
+The first feedback I got was from Grant Fritchey (Scary DBA) (a fellow Extended Events enthusiast), who heard about it and volunteered to go there - for which I'm grateful.

 I thought the 20-minute sessions were more beginner-friendly, but it seems one of the hardest.
 Just welcoming the attendees and introducing yourself can take up to 3 minutes.
-Additional 2-4 minutes for the wrap-up, questions, feedback, etc. Not a lot of time.
+Add another 2-4 minutes for the wrap-up, questions, feedback, and so on.
+Not a lot of time.

 I overestimated how much content I could fit in the sessions when writing the abstract.
 I couldn't change it too much after the realization - I wouldn't keep the promises made in the text.